GABSI Phase 4

 In accordance with agreed Annual Implementation Plans, highly skilled state agency engineers and planners, in collaboration with field technician contractors, implement the bore rehabilitation and water reticulation work in partnership with the participating landholders.

-Further information on the GABSI is available on the Department of the Environment's website.
+Further information on the GABSI is available on the Department of the Agriculture and Water Resources website.

 GABSI is an important whole-of-Basin investment program since commercial exploitation of the Basin's water and pressure resources began in 1878.
 It has delivered remarkable outcomes and continues to enjoy widespread support across its stakeholders.
 GABSI is a whole-of-Basin partnership between the Australian and state and territory governments and landholders to accelerate work to repair uncontrolled artesian bores and replace open earthen bore drains with piped water reticulation systems.